Now that you’ve toured the web console, lets work through updating the system.

 Once you are finished reading, click the

-Install Security Updates button, to install the updated packages.
+Install All Updates button, to install the updated packages.

 The updates will install, and while doing so, there will be information on what actions are taking place, and below that, an expandable log drill-down.
 Once complete, you may receive a window like this:

 Restart Now button, to reboot your managed host, and cause the changes to take effect.
 You will see screens like these, while the system is rebooting:

 Wait for a couple of minutes, for the system to come back up, and then click the

 Reconnect button, to be returned to the login screen, for the web console.
 Login, as before.

 Once you are logged back in, you will again see the updates screen, with a list of the updates that you just applied.
 You can expand the history list, to see the details.

 Next, let’s take a look at automatic updating.
 There is an